HimanshuMohanty-Git24/Agri-Sarthi/Readme.md

-Of course\!
-Here is the updated README.md with a more modern architecture diagram and the requested note about the WhatsApp codebase.

 # AgriSarthi: Your AI-Powered Farming Companion

 **AgriSarthi** is a revolutionary platform designed to empower farmers with instant, accessible, and accurate agricultural information through a multi-channel approach.
 Leveraging the power of AI, AgriSarthi provides a comprehensive suite of services through a user-friendly web interface and a simple phone call.